breakin/markdeep-offline/README.md

 -----------------------------------
 * The body-style (BODY_STYLESHEET) could not be accessed from outside of markdeep.js so I copied it into convert.js.
 * The MATHJAX_CONFIG block was also copied from markdeep.js.
 * It would be nice if format could signal if math was needed or not.
+Also maybe it could accept encoding of text block?